 The project score is displayed among the default fields in project hints:

-- Current Rank: the project's actual rank
+- Current Rank: the project's actual rank in the Portfolio Designer

 - Composition of Project Score